jowo-io/next-auth-pubkey/examples/app-router/README.md

 ## Getting Started

-#### Building `next-auth-lightning-provider`
+#### Building `next-auth-pubkey-provider`

-Before you can run this example locally, you must clone and build `next-auth-lightning-provider`.
+Before you can run this example locally, you must clone and build `next-auth-pubkey-provider`.

 Essentially all that's required is running `npm i` and `npm run build` from the directory root.